Marriage-Based Immigration Cases: Will the Authorities Visit Your House?

 How far the investigative powers of U.S. immigration officials go in rooting out marriage fraud.

 Marriage fraud by would-be immigrants is an ongoing concern for U.S. immigration authorities, namely U.S. Citizenship and Immigration Services (USCIS) and the Department of State (DOS).
-At one point in time, these agencies believed that the majority of marriage-based green card applications were fake, just scams to get a green card.
-That belief eventually got debunked, but ongoing concern is fueled by the incontestable fact that green cards based on a spousal relationship are one of the few avenues to getting a green card (U.S. lawful permanent residence) that do not require job skills or a preexisting family relationship.
+At one point in time, these agencies approached these cases with the presumption that many marriage-based green card applications were fake, just scams to get a green card.
+That belief eventually got debunked, but ongoing concern is fueled by the incontestable fact that green cards based on a spousal relationship are one of the few avenues to getting a green card (U.S. lawful permanent residence) that do not require job skills or a preexisting biological family relationship.

 If you're planning to apply for a marriage-based green card, how worried should you be about the U.S. government invading your private spaces in order to investigate whether it's the real thing?
 This article will explain the normal (and sometimes not so normal) procedures.